Learn how to get started with EJBCA Community as a Docker container.

-• Install Docker
+• Install Docker runtime

-• Pull EJBCA Community container
+• Pull the latest EJBCA Community container

-• Start EJBCA Community container
+• Start EJBCA container as ephemeral instance

-• Access EJBCA CA UI
+• Access the EJBCA Administration interface

-The EJBCA Community container is started as an ephemeral instance which means that when you stop the container, it will automatically be removed and all data will be destroyed.
+The EJBCA Community container is started as an ephemeral instance where anyone with unauthenticated network access to the instance can manage the system.
+When you stop the container, it will automatically be removed and all data will be destroyed.
 This setup is suitable for testing EJBCA or for evaluating added functionality in an updated version.
 For information on running the container with more production-like settings with persistent data, refer to EJBCA on Docker Hub.

 Prerequisites

 Before you begin, you need a fresh Ubuntu 22.04 LTS that already has Snap installed and ready to go.
+To download, refer to Ubuntu 20.04 LTS.

 Step 1 - Install Docker